w010/w_query2csv/README.md

 			'postprocessors_header' (Array)	- postprocess header row labels, to replace db fieldnames with your fancy labels if given class specified with optional ->methodName, this method will be called. else by default method ->process is called.
+				(but better way in most simple cases is to use 'process_fields_header')
 				example:
 					10	{
 						class = NameSpace\MyExt\WQuery2csv\Postprocessor\HeaderPostprocessor->myMethod